Handouts & Summaries

 The World has Changed.
 Now What?

 PNBRC, Americans recently received a sobering reminder that the world has changed forever.
-That fact has far-reaching implications for the industries that build our cities, towns and the systems that sustain our way of life.
+That fact has far-reaching implications for the industries that build our cities and towns, and the systems that sustain our way of life.
 The National Climate Assessment report sums it up clearly.
 “The nation’s economy, security, and culture all depend on the resilience of urban infrastructure systems.”
 The report explores many dimensions of the nation’s economy, society and the natural environment affected by climate change and clarifies that adaptation to new and harsher realities is unavoidable.

 Concrete as a Carbon Sink

-It’s a mantra repeated so often that it is accepted on faith as being true: wood sequesters carbon, concrete production emits carbon.
+It’s a mantra repeated so often that it is accepted on faith as being true: wood sequesters carbon, and concrete production emits carbon.
 As in most things, the truth is often lost in translation.
 It is true, living trees sequester carbon.
-And a long-lived, wood-based building product continues to sequester carbon; but only a small fraction of the carbon originally sequestered in a living tree.
-So too, the production of cement is a carbon-intensive process that emits carbon into the atmosphere.
+A long-lived, wood-based building product continues to sequester carbon, but only a small fraction of the carbon originally sequestered in a living tree.
+So too is the production of cement a carbon-intensive process that emits carbon into the atmosphere.

 Carbon Sequestration in Wood Building Products

 Reducing Greenhouse Gas (GHG) emissions associated with the built environment is now a major issue in efforts to alleviate the impacts of climate change.
-Promoting the construction of more energy efficient and climate resilient buildings has become a key public policy focus in many jurisdictions.
+Promoting the construction of more energy-efficient and climate-resilient buildings has become a key public policy focus in many jurisdictions.

 US Resiliency Council Presentation - Slideshow PDF - February 16, 2018